 Understanding Interaction Effects in Data Analysis

 This tutorial introduces the basic idea of interaction effects in data analysis.
-This tutorial includes what an interaction effect is, examples of an interaction effect, and the statistical methods to do the analysis.
+This tutorial includes what an interaction effect is, example of an interaction effect, and the statistical methods to do the analysis.

 An interaction effect is when the effect of one variable (e.g., X) on another variable (e.g., Y) is dependent on a third variable (e.g., Y).
 The following is the visual illustration.